post traumatic stress disorder

 I am hypervigilant, terrified, exhausted, unsure if I'm even real.
 I exist in hollowing spaces of grief for Little Me and the life I should have had. ...lost in an endless state of confusion, horror, disbelief, and dismay.
 It is all-consuming, all day, and all night. ...especially the night.
 THIS is active trauma in my brain and body.
 THIS is my battleground.
 I am fighting for my life NOW.
 As an adult, not as a child.

 It can dull your senses, leave you numb to positive feelings, keep you at an emotional distance from love or affections shown to you.
-It can keep you trapped in a surreal in-between state of both the past and the present—where you respond to what's happening today with the same emotional maturity you had as a child.
+It can keep you trapped in a surreal, in-between state of both the past and present—where you respond to what's happening today with the same emotional maturity you had as a child.
 Emotional flashbacks, unexpected triggers, and other sudden symptoms that crop up - particularly in intimate relationships or the more meaningful aspects of life - can complicate joy and frustrate the people in your life.
-But most of all, no one wants to just "be alive", we want to LIVE.
+But, most of all, no one wants to just "be alive", we want to LIVE.
 Fully and authentically, with all the vibrance and richness available to us.
-But, dissociation has a way of diluting and blurring the world - stripping it of its color and beauty.
+And, dissociation has a way of diluting and blurring the world - stripping it of its color and beauty.
 How do you hold onto a light that you can barely see, feel, or trust is even there?

 Like most all means of sheer survival, dissociation has its pros and cons.
 Just like chemotherapy and emergency surgery, they can keep you alive, but there are risks.
 They are also unpleasant in the moment and - separate from the conditions that necessitate these interventions - they carry longterm consequences of their own.
 But, without them, you wouldn't be here—so it's a constant tug of war with perspective and gratitude.
 Dissociation is no different.